 The education level of Largo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.06% of adults 25 and older in Largo have a college degree.

-Largo is a somewhat ethnically-diverse city.
+Largo is a very ethnically-diverse city.
 The people who call Largo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Largo residents report their race to be White, followed by Black or African-American.
 Largo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.60% of the city’s residents.
+People of Hispanic or Latino origin account for 12.16% of the city’s residents.
 Important ancestries of people in Largo include Irish, English, Italian, and Polish.